 Get the Best Results With a Quality Degreaser

-Once you have the degreaser, you can simply follow the simple instructions to remove the oil stains from the driveway.
-If you are going to be cleaning your driveway, you will use one part degreaser to one part water.
-Therefore, if you were to use a gallon of our degreaser, you would also use a gallon of water.
+Once you have the degreaser, you can follow the simple instructions to remove the oil stains from the driveway.
+If you're going to be cleaning your driveway, you will use one part degreaser to one part water.
+Therefore, if you were to use a gallon of the degreaser, you would also use a gallon of water.

 Oil Eater is a highly concentrated degreaser that could be just what you have been looking for to help remove oil stains from the driveway easily.
 Let’s look at how you can use this to get out the stains quickly.

 The first thing that you are going to want to do is clean and prepare the driveway surface by sweeping and removing as much of the debris from the area as possible.
 If there is still wetness from the oil or gas, you can use some kitty litter or sand to help absorb it.
 Then, once it is dry, you can remove the kitty litter or sand.